 The Kiwanis Club of Batavia Criminal Justice Award is presented to a member or members of the community, law enforcement, or a criminal justice agency serving the citizens of Genesee County whose exceptional career achievements and conscientiousness to citizenship have demonstrated a spirit of selfless public service or demonstrated an act of exceptional valor or heroism.

-Officer Jason Davis, City of Batavia Police Department
+City of Batavia Retired Police Officer Jason Davis

-Officer Gregory S. Kellogg, Village of Le Roy Police Department
+Village of Le Roy Retired Chief of Police Christopher Hayward

 Charles L. Mancuso Mock Trial Award

-The “Charles L. Mancuso Award” was presented to the members of the Batavia High School Mock Trial Team as winners of the 2019 GLOW (Genesee, Livingston, Orleans, and Wyoming counties) District Competition in the New York State Bar Association High School Mock Trial Tournament.
-The award reads “Dedicated to the Memory of an Outstanding Attorney-Citizen."
-Mr. Mancuso, a Batavia lawyer, served as coordinator of the local competition until his untimely death 12 years ago.
+The “Charles L. Mancuso Award” was presented to the members of the Alexander High School Mock Trial Team as winners of the 2021 GLOW (Genesee, Livingston, Orleans, and Wyoming counties) District Competition in the New York State Bar Association High School Mock Trial Tournament.
+The award reads “Dedicated to the Memory of an Outstanding Attorney-Citizen,” Mr. Mancuso, a Batavia lawyer, served as coordinator of the local competition until his untimely death 14 years ago.